Alejogb1/job-board/blog-data/how-do-you-determine-which-topic-a-document-belongs-to-post-nmfldabertopic.md

 id: "how-do-you-determine-which-topic-a-document-belongs-to-post-nmfldabertopic"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 I’ve seen this problem arise in numerous contexts, from categorizing customer feedback to automatically sorting research papers.
 You’ve already used non-negative matrix factorization (nmf), latent dirichlet allocation (lda), or bertopic to get your topic representations – that’s a solid start.
-But the real challenge often comes afterwards: how do we use those topic representations to actually classify *new*, unseen documents?
+But the real challenge often comes afterwards: how do we use those topic representations to actually classify _new_, unseen documents?
 It's a nuanced process that goes beyond just picking the topic with the highest probability.
 I'll walk you through how I approach this, combining practical experience with a grounding in the underlying methods.

 First, a quick recap: NMF, LDA, and BERTopic aim to extract a set of topics from a corpus of documents.
 Essentially, they’re creating a lower-dimensional representation where documents are represented by their distribution over these topics.
 This is fantastic for analysis and exploration, but the output isn't immediately suitable for classification.
 Think of it as having extracted the ingredients from a dish; we now need to figure out how those ingredients fit together to create the desired meals (the topics).